cfoh/Multi-Armed-Bandit-Example/smax/README.md

 ## Outcomes<a name=outcomes></a>

 For softmax exploration, we're also interested in the weight for each arm.
 Thus, in the demo, we also show the weight which is also the probability that an arm will be picked.
 In the simulation, we set $\tau=0.05$.
 The value is set arbitrarily.
-Setting it too large will flatten the distribution curve while setting it too small will sharpen the distribtion curve and create large contrast among the probabilities.
+Setting it too large will flatten the distribution curve while setting it too small will sharpen the distribution curve and create large contrast among the probabilities.
 The large contrast will cause the agent to focus on the highest mean reward, making the decision hard again.

 ```console
 Testing Boltzmann Exploration (Softmax)